 Casablanca • Paris Flashback

 The placement and purpose of a flashback are inextricably related.
 When looking for the right spot, don’t think in terms of facts and information.
 Instead, look for emotion, experience, and mindset.
-Let a flashback align the audience with the character’s feelings.
+Let a flashback align the audience, then make the return to the present feel emotionally earned and grounded in perspective, with the character’s feelings.
+That’s the foundation of strong flashback writing.

 Here is another typical placement of a flashback, but it’s a bit more subtle.
-In Silence of the Lambs, Clarice travels to West Virginia for an autopsy of one of Buffalo Bill’s victims.
+In one of the best crime movies out there, The Silence of the Lambs, Clarice travels to West Virginia for an autopsy of one of Buffalo Bill’s victims.
 The exam room happens to be in the back of a funeral home.
 An unrelated funeral triggers a flashback to her father’s funeral:

 Flashback Scene in Silence of the Lambs • Read Full Scene